 - Strict and complete bed rest

 Can A Premature Delivery Be Detected Medically?

-Two screening tests might be helpful in foreseeing whether you are in danger for preterm birth.
+Two screening tests might be helpful in foreseeing whether you are in danger of preterm birth.
 However, it is not tested routinely for all pregnant women.
-Both tests are suggested for those who pose a higher risk of premature delivery because positive test outcomes are not an exact indicator of early delivery and a negative result can ease the anxiety of the expecting mother.
+Both tests are suggested for those who pose a higher risk of premature delivery because positive test outcomes are not an exact indicator of early delivery, and a negative result can ease the anxiety of the expecting mother.

 - Cervical length measurement: An ultrasound is performed to measure the cervix and closely examined for any significant changes.
 If it starts to efface or dilate, it is an indication of premature delivery